 Aside from that, Central Europe is very rich in heritage and has tons of languages because of the different countries comprising the region.

 Central Europe consists of countries that tourists would be interested in seeing.
-This comprehensive itinerary is for 3 weeks in Central Europe that will guide you into clusters of lands next to each other, as well as the activities and tourist spots to enjoy.
+This comprehensive itinerary is for 3 weeks in Central Europe and will guide you into clusters of lands next to each other, as well as the activities and tourist spots to enjoy.

 BASIC TRAVEL TIPS FOR CENTRAL EUROPE